 Personal interests: Baseball, science fiction, chess, music (I play the autoharp in worship), astronomy and cosmology

-Contact me with questions about The Cove, the EPC, or anything else on your mind
+Contact me with questions about Faith, the EPC, or anything else on your mind

 My occasional weekly commentary on World magazine's "The World and Everything In It"